COVID-19-electronic-health-system/Corona-tracker/Resources to use.md

 - Free plan of 5 GB per month

-### [Blockstack](https://docs.blockstack.org/): blockchain based object storage
+### [Blockstack](https://docs.blockstack.org/): blockchain based storage that is pushed to client side.
-- pushes data to the user's client
+- Pushes data to the user's client
-- allows for data interoperablity between services.
+- Allows for data interoperablity between services.
 So one service can use the data of another with permissions.
 No silos
 - Has encrypted centralized server to allow for querying of information.
-MongoDB based.
+MongoDB based, called [Radiks](https://github.com/blockstack/radiks)
+- Uses existing service providers if you wish to store on cloud, like Google, AWS, Dropbox.
+Encrypts data and has common API to allow movement between service providers without having to reconfigure codebase.